nestauk/ds-cookiecutter/docs/docs/index.md

 ## High-level aims

+-   Get going on a new project quickly (but not too quickly!)
+-   Nudge users to using a common structure and best-practices to:
     -   Enable data scientists @ Nesta to work with each other
     -   Increase reliability of data science @ Nesta
     -   Make our projects more reproducible
--   Allow data scientists to hand off to data engineers
--   Give data scientists easy access to cloud computing
--   (Light) Data version control
     -   Increase the value of codebases, and accompanying documentation/reports to stakeholders
--   Keep reporting of results in sync with codebase
--   Facilitate code-reuse and refactoring into `*_DAPS` and `ds-utils` by reducing coupling and increasing code quality
     -   Make code easier to understand

-Whilst retaining as much agility and freedom to explore as possible.
+-   Conceptual/structural overlap with production systems allows data scientists to get code into production faster/easier
+-   Teams/projects empowered to build on foundation